Middle-aged and Elderly Employment Promotion Act

 Article 17

-Chapter 3 Measures for Employment Stability
+Chapter III Measures for Employment Stability

 Article 18

-With respect to the vocational trainings carried out by the Employer according to the preceding paragraph, the central competent authority may subsidize the training fees and provide counseling and assistance for the trainings.
+With respect to the vocational trainings carried out by the employer according to the preceding paragraph, the central competent authority may subsidize the training fees and provide counseling and assistance for the trainings.

 Article 19